Roshni011/Roshni011/README.md

 - 👀 I’m interested in programming, AI and machine learning.
 - 🌱 I’m currently learning AI & ML.
 - 💞️ I’m looking to collaborate on...
-- 📫 How to reach me INSTA- @colleengineer
+- 📫 How to reach me INSTA- @atomicneutron

 <!---